Can You Put Cutting Board in Dishwasher? Discover the Do’s and Don’ts!

 • Pat the cutting board dry with a clean towel or let it air dry vertically to allow better air circulation.

-Natural Cleaning Solutions for Cutting Boards
+Natural Cleaning Solutions For Cutting Boards

 If you prefer using natural cleaning agents, you can try these options: